 With revision rhinoplast, you can have your nose fixed, but you’ll have to wait at least a year after the initial surgery.
 Use that time to find someone who has particular experience in revision rhinoplasty, as this is a more delicate procedure involving tissues that have been rendered more fragile, and things have already gone wrong once.
 While you’re at it, quit smoking and learn to wear contacts if you have glasses — you won’t want to wear glasses during the recovery.

 Self-care after a revision rhinoplast

 After any nose job, but especially a revision, you need to look after yourself.
 Take your pain medication and antibiotics, and try not to cry.
 You’ll need some calories, but avoid salty foods, which can cause inflammation at the tip of your nose.
 Drink plenty of fluids and get lots of sleep, keeping your head and torso elevated.

-Dr. Sean Freeman is Charlotte’s best rhinoplasty surgeon.
+Dr. Sean Freeman is Charlotte’s best rhinoplast surgeon.
 He’s been certified by two different surgery boards, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
 Since 1988 he has done nothing but facial plastic surgery, including nose jobs.
-Many of his patients have already had rhinoplasty done by other surgeons, and come to him for revision rhinoplasty to get the results they really wanted.
-If you need best rhinoplasty, schedule your appointment today or ask for online consultation to get a discount on the fee.
+Many of his patients have already had rhinoplasty done by other surgeons, and come to him for revision rhinoplast to get the results they really wanted.
+If you need rhinoplast, schedule your appointment today or ask for online consultation to get a discount on the fee.